dbojdo/wFirma/README.md

 ## Further development

 Feel free to add any other modules support.
-Also filtering by Conditions is not supported yet - any help is welcome.

 ## Tests